 - While it is anticipated that your results will be quite incomplete, do make an effort to communicate the background in an accessible fashion that starts with the fundamentals and demonstrates your understanding of the context of your ongoing work.

 The main basis for the final grade will be the physics content contained in the thesis as a document.
 Physics content could include, for example, theoretical ideas, calculations, modeling, and predictions; experimental methods, description of apparatus, results, and data analysis; and an assessment of the significance of the work reported in the thesis against the backdrop of the larger field of which it is part.
-Physics content can be particularly noteworthy, for instance a really new theoretical idea or a genuinely impactful experimental result; but humbler advances, such as verification or extension of published calculations, or successful calibration of an experimental device, are also highly esteemed.
-In short, new research results are desirable but not required for even the highest grades; rather, scholarly substance is the key.
+Physics content can be particularly noteworthy—for instance a really new theoretical idea or a genuinely impactful experimental result—but humbler advances, such as verification or extension of published calculations, or successful calibration of an experimental device, are also highly esteemed.
+In short, new research results are desirable but not required for even the highest grades.
+Scholarly substance is the key.

 Written presentation is also important and will affect the final grade.
 Good presentation includes all aspects of scholarly writing, including clear explanations, organization, and citations; correct spelling, grammar, and formatting; a style that is at once accessible and precise; and a logical structure including front matter, introduction, main body, conclusion, and bibliography.
 By front matter, we mean everything prior to the main content of the thesis.
 Front matter must include in the first two pages the title, the student's name, an abstract, the Student Acknowledgment of Original Work, and a signature following this acknowledgment.
 The wording of the Acknowledgment must be as set forth in the current edition of Rights, Rules, and Responsibilities: "This paper represents my own work in accordance with University regulations."

 Page formatting should be suitable for printing on standard 8.5" x 11" paper with one to one and a half inch margins all around the main text.
 All fonts should be between 10 and 14 points, and line spacing should be anywhere between double spacing and 1.5 spacing.
 Pages should be numbered, with numbers no closer than half an inch to any edge of the page.
 Figures should be clear and legible, with descriptive captions.
+Figures should be your original work or else credit should be clearly given in the caption to the figure creator.
+You should request permission to re-use figures made by colleagues.
 There is no length requirement, but a total length (including front matter, bibliography, figures, appendices, etc) of 50 to 100 pages is about right for most topics.
-The thesis must be turned in to the Undergraduate Administrator in hardcopy by 3:00pm on the Tuesday one week before the spring term Dean's Date, with a clear indication in writing (e.g. on a Post-It attached to the thesis) that the document being turned in is the official version of the thesis.
-Binding the hardcopy is common but not required.
-Electronic copies of your thesis sent to your advisor and second reader will be appreciated as a courtesy, but the hardcopy version turned in to the Undergraduate Administrator is the one that counts for purposes of satisfying requirements for graduation.

 Grade recommendations from the adviser and second reader are communicated to the senior committee, along with short text descriptions describing and assessing the thesis.
 The letter grade from the Oral examination will count for 10% of the senior thesis grade.
 The following grade descriptions are representative of Physics Department grading practices.
 Any individual thesis may have qualities spread across several of these descriptions, and it is ultimately up to the judgement of the Physics Department faculty to balance the considerations in any given case in order to come up with the final grade.